flutter/website/src/desktop/index.md

 As the tooling solidifies, stay tuned for updates on other ways to distribute a Linux desktop app.

-[Build and release a Linux application to the Snap Store]: /docs/deployment/linux
+[Build and release a Linux application to the Snap Store]:/deployment/linux

 ## Add desktop support to an existing Flutter app